Irish Freedom Party: Public demonstrations

-In July 2020, IFP along with Renua Ireland and The National Party, organised and participated in a protest against the appointment of Roderic O'Gorman as Children's Minister for the new Government.
+In July 2020, IFP along with Renua and The National Party, organised and participated in a protest against the appointment of Roderic O'Gorman as Children's Minister for the new Government.
 Speakers for the rally included Irish actor John Connors and Justin Barrett.
 The groups involved called the protest after a photo surfaced of O'Gorman alongside gay rights activist Peter Tatchell, who has been forced to defend comments he made in 1997 in which he spoke about sex between adults and children.
 The rally was condemned by many as homophobic and for the inclusion of nooses on National Party banners and placards.
 John Connors later publicly apologised for his attendance to which O'Gorman accepted, clarifying that the photo in question was the only time he had met Tatchell, and that he was previously unaware of his controversial comments.
 Scuffles occurred with a small counterdemonstration, which was broken up by Gardai.
 No arrests were made.

 Further protests rallies against Irish lockdown restrictions were organised and participated in from summer 2020 into 2021.
 Former chairperson Dolores Cahill and current chairperson Michael Leahy both spoke to a large crowd outside The Custom House, Dublin in August.
 They would return on two more occasions to the Custom House for a march through the Dublin city centre in September, and another anti-lockdown rally in November, the latter featuring Kevin Sharkey as a speaker.

 In July 2021, Irish Freedom Party were among thousands who attended two protests against vaccine passports outside the Convention Centre Dublin, which was temporarily housing the Oireachtas.
 Candidate for the party in the 2020 General Election, Ben Gilroy was among the speakers.

 A protest organised by the party in Limerick in December 2021 was reportedly dispersed after being challenged by up to 100 counter-protesters, reported to be mostly "young people with Pride flags".
 Gardaí dispersed the rally after scuffles broke out.
 The party returned to the same site in March 2022 to host another rally and were met by a counter-demonstration again, however no violence occurred.

+A group launched in late 2023, Sinne na Daoine (Irish for "we the people") which has engaged in anti-immigration "patrols" across Ireland, has been associated with party members.
+Party leader Hermann Kelly has described Sinne na Daoine as a "vigilante group".